- State: British Columbia

 Panorama Ridge Trail Summary

 Situated between the towns of Whistler and Squamish, the Panorama Ridge trail is an incredibly unique hiking experience in Garibaldi Provincial Park.
 The trail to the top will take you through a dense forest of Douglass Fir and Western Red Cedar, through meadows covered in blooming wildflowers, and at the end will offer unbeatable panoramic views of Black Tusk and Garibaldi Lake that you do not want to miss.
-For those who have hiked around Vancouver extensively, the hike to Panorama Ridge remains one of their favourites.
+For those who have hiked around Vancouver extensively, the hike to Panorama Ridge remains one of their favorites.

 Panorama Ridge Trail Information

-The highest point of Panorama Ridge is 2,133 metres high and offers a breathtaking view of Black Tusk, Mt.
+The highest point of Panorama Ridge is 2,133 meters high and offers a breathtaking view of Black Tusk, Mt.
 Garibaldi, Mt.
 Price, and Garibaldi Lake among many other remarkable landmarks.
 If you are willing to push yourself or if you are in good shape, you can accomplish this hike within a day.
 However, the elevation gain and the distance to Panorama Ridge usually make for a very long day.
 Many opt to make it a multi-day hike and begin with fresh legs on day two from the camping area at Taylor Meadows or Garibaldi Lake.

 The most popular route to Panorama Ride – Rubble Creek – offers a generous parking lot that is frequently filled with extra cars parked along the entrance.
 This is the only paved road to access Panorama Ridge.
 Even though it is often busy, this access point has been maintained to a high standard level.
 The trail is well marked and easy to follow, wide enough in some areas to allow side-by-side hiking.